 What is dry skin?

-Dry skin is a very common skin condition.
+Dry skin is very common.
 It can make your skin feel irritated and itchy.
 Dry skin often worsens in the winter when the air is cold and dry.
 Bathing often also makes it worse.
 With no treatment, dry skin may become flaky or scaly.

 What causes dry skin?